-The Cottonwood is a 105-square-mile ranch of over 54,883 acres in one contiguous block situated in the shadow of three mountain ranges in the Upper Green River Valley of northwest Wyoming.
+The Cottonwood is an 85-square-mile ranch of over 54,883 acres in one contiguous block situated in the shadow of three mountain ranges in the Upper Green River Valley of northwest Wyoming.
 This historic cattle ranch has extraordinary water rights irrigating 6,310 acres and has 40 miles of meandering freestone rivers and streams offering some of the last remaining great habitats for Colorado River Cutthroat and exceptional fishing for Rainbow, Brown and Brook Trout.
 It is conveniently located just seventy miles south of Jackson and nine miles south of Daniel, Wyoming with local jet airport access.

 The 11,138 deeded acres is surrounded by public lands and is nestled in a protected valley adjoining the Bridger-Teton National Forest and the foothills of the Wyoming Range.
 The ranch has an extraordinary diversity of wildlife and critical habitat for large populations of moose, antelope mule deer, elk, sage grouse and migratory birds.

 The ranch topography is generally flat open meadows and pastures along the stream and riparian corridors with adjoining sage pastures followed by rolling open native grass hillsides, ultimately including aspens and pines at its interface with the National Forest.
 There are incredible scenic vistas to the west, north and east with unobstructed views of the surrounding mountains.

 The ranch and cattle operations are enhanced by the adjoining 43,745 acres of adjoining and integrated BLM and State grazing leases.
 The ranch is easily accessed off of Highway 189 and a county road runs the full 22 miles length of the property providing access to the entire ranch.
 The elevation ranges from 7,100’ near the entrance on the eastside of the ranch to 9,040’ on the west end adjoining National Forest.